 - Follow a class online or tutorial Online classes or tutorials can guide you through the basic alignment of the key postures.
 It’s important to follow the cues and understand how each pose works so as not to cause injury.

 - Mix it up Try out a range of styles or classes to keep it fresh and inspiring.

 - Remember to have fun It doesn’t matter if you don’t get it all at first.
 Keep practicing and the more you do, the more familiar you’ll become.

-Stretch out and soothe your mind with this simple 7 minute yoga routine.
+Stretch out and soothe your mind with this beginner morning yoga routine or beginner bedtime yoga routine.